 - The 5:2 Diet

 On the 5:2 diet, you would restrict your calories to 500-600 calories for two days out of the week.
-On the other five days of the week, you would eat normally.
-Starting with the 5:2 diet plan is a good way to make it easier to make it two whole days without eating, such as on the eat-stop-eat plan.
+You would eat normally on the other five days of the week.
+Starting with the 5:2 diet plan is a good way to ease yourself into stricter forms of fasting, such as on the eat-stop-eat plan.

-Medical journalist Dr Michael Mosley who presented the BBC Horizon programme has shown the world the phenomenon of IF.
+Medical journalist Dr. Michael Mosley, who developed the BBC Horizon program, has shown the world the phenomenon of IF.
 He also presented the science behind the 5:2 diet.
-You can check Dr Michael Mosley’s book “The Fast Diet” to learn more about this radical new way of thinking about food and the lifestyle choice that could transform your health.
+You can check Dr. Michael Mosley’s book “The Fast Diet” to learn more about this radical new way of thinking about food and the lifestyle choice that could transform your health.

 Intermittent fasting also works well on a ketogenic diet, especially if you follow keto diet and then hit a plateau.
 The state of ketosis is one of the physiological effects of fasting.
 You can try to combine fasting and keto diet together to achieve your goals.